Vivek Ramaswamy: Personal life

-Ramaswamy's wife, Apoorva Tewari Ramaswamy, is a laryngologist and surgeon; they met at Yale, when he was studying law and she was studying medicine.
-They married in 2015 and have two sons.
-In July 2025, Ramaswamy announced that he and his wife are expecting their third child.
+Ramaswamy's wife, Apoorva Ramaswamy (née Tewari), is a laryngologist and surgeon; they met at Yale, when he was studying law and she was studying medicine.
+They married in 2015 and have two sons and a daughter.
 Ramaswamy has a younger brother, Shankar, who worked for him at Axovant and later co-founded Kriya Therapeutics, a biopharmaceutical company.

 Ramaswamy is a monotheistic Hindu.
-According to relatives, he is fluent in Tamil and understands (but does not speak) Malayalam.
+According to relatives, he is fluent in Tamil (Palakkad dialect) and understands (but does not speak) Malayalam.
 He is a vegetarian and wrote in 2020, "I believe it is wrong to kill sentient animals for culinary pleasure."
 According to his parents, he has tried to develop a good understanding of both Eastern and Western culture.

-In 2023, Ramaswamy's campaign mentioned his net worth to be around $1 billion.
+In 2023, Ramaswamy's campaign said his net worth was around $1 billion.
+In September 2026, Forbes estimated Ramaswamy's net worth to be $2.3 billion; his wealth comes from biotech and financial businesses.

 During his early venture capitalist career, he lived in Manhattan.
 As of 2021, he owned a house in Butler County, Ohio, but in 2023, the only real estate he reported owning was a house in Columbus, Ohio, in Franklin County.
 A 2023 Politico profile of Ramaswamy mentions him living in a $2 million estate in the Columbus suburb of Upper Arlington.